 We've created this guide to help you.
 Below, you'll find the best tactics to create and map a sales process tailored to your business that works for both your sales team and target audience.

-“Sales process” most often refers to a repeatable set of steps your sales team takes with a prospect to move them from early stage to a closed customer.
-A good sales process helps your reps consistently close deals by giving them a framework to follow.
+A sales process refers to a repeatable set of steps a sales team takes to move a prospect from an early-stage lead to a closed customer.
+A strong sales process helps reps consistently close deals by giving them a framework to follow.

 Sales Process vs. Sales Methodology